-Critical COVID-19 is characterized by inflammation and thrombosis, in addition to respiratory symptoms and damage to lung tissue.
-Patients show abnormalities in the coagulation system and elevated levels of proinflammatory cytokines as well as infiltration of macrophages and neutrophils in the lung.
-Several studies have demonstrated widespread complement activation in lungs and kidneys in humans as well as in animal models of the disease.
-The complement component C5a has been implicated in the pathology of COVID-19 in two ways: C5a can attract and activate neutrophils, which leads to tissue damage, and it can activate the coagulation system via its action on endothelial cells and neutrophils.
-Thus, C5a might have a central role in the development of ARDS as well as in vascular thrombosis (blood clots in the veins) in COVID-19.
+Widespread complement activation in lungs and kidneys of critically ill COVID-19 patients has been observed.
+The terminal complement protein C5a has been implicated in the pathology of COVID-19 in two ways; first, as an attractor and activator of neutrophils, leading to subsequent tissue damage and secondly as an activator of the coagulation system via its action on endothelial cells and neutrophils.
+Thus, C5a has a central role in the development of ARDS and vascular thrombosis (blood clots in the veins) in critically ill COVID-19 patients.

 In April 2023, Gohibic (vilobelimab) received an emergency use authorization (EUA) from the US FDA.
 For more information please visit www.gohibic.com.

 The development of vilobelimab for the treatment of critically ill, invasively mechanically ventilated COVID-19 patients was partly funded by a grant from the German Ministry of Education and Research and the German Ministry of Health (grant number 16LW00113).